chn-dev/RISC-V/README.md

 This should create Demo.bin.

-### Invoking RISC-V-Emulator with the Demo
+### Invoking RISC-V-Emulator with the Demo program

     cd /path/to/RISC-V/
     ./build/RISC-V-Emulator ./Demo/Demo.bin

 That's it.
+If everything works as intended, the output should look like this:

+    chn@chnX200:~/Programming/RISC-V$ ./build/RISC-V-Emulator ./Demo/Demo.bin
+    Hello, world!
+    I'm running from within RISC-V-Emulator.

+    -10
+    -9
+    -8
+    -7
+    -6
+    -5
+    -4
+    -3
+    -2
+    -1
+    0
+    1
+    2
+    3
+    4
+    5
+    6
+    7
+    8
+    9
+    10
+    Unknown opcode found at 0x0.

+In Emulator.cpp you can see that writing a byte to memory address 0x0 causes the Emulator to output that byte as an ASCII character to its stdout.
+That's how the Demo program can output its text without any operating system.